emmeliab/DAT_Proj/README.md

 # DAT_Proj

-This repository contains the data and code to process 32 DAT and 27 steady-state A/Ci curves during a field campaign to the Tapajos National Forest in Para, Brazil during August of 2022.
+This repository contains the data and code to process 32 DAT and 27 steady-state A/C_{i} curves from 13 trees at K67 in the Tapajos National Forest in Para, Brazil during August of 2022.

 ## Data
-* A/Ci data were collected on 13 trees in the Tapajos National Forest accessible from the walkup tower at K67; 33 DAT curves and 28 SS curves (note that one pair of curves were not a matched set and were excluded from the analyses, totaling 32 DAT curves and 27 SS curves)
+* A/C_{i} data were collected from 13 trees in the Tapajos National Forest accessible from the walkup tower at K67; 33 DAT curves and 28 SS curves (note that one pair of curves were not a matched set and were excluded from the analyses, totaling 32 DAT curves and 27 SS curves)
-* Data were collected using the LI-6800
+* Data were collected using the LI-6800 Portable Photosynthesis System
-* DAT curves were collected with the DAT_continuous program and SS curves collected manually at each point
+|    * DAT curves were collected with the DAT_continuous program and SS curves collected manually at each point
-* DAT curves were ran right before SS curves on the same leaves; two leaves per tree (typically)
+|    * DAT curves were ran right before SS curves on the same leaves; two leaves per tree (typically)
-* Of note, MNG revisted MACA1 on 8/16 and measured new, different leaves than on the first day (8/6?).
+|    * Of note, MNG revisted MACA1 on 8/16 and measured new, different leaves than on the first day (8/6?).
 MNG recorded a Leaf_number of 2, which had already been recorded in the data.
 In a manual recording of data, CDS gave a unique identifier to each leaf, with the second leaf 2 recorded as leaf 8.

 ## File Structure
 ### 0_Archive
 Contains results and scripts from our first pass-over with the data.
 Contains redundant data files and MNG scripts for processing curves.
 Files in here are likely not needed, but are being kept in case.

 ### 1_Raw_data
-Contains raw .xlsx files from the 6800, with added Data_QC column
+Contains raw .xlsx files from the LI-6800, with added Data_QC column, which was inputted manually

 ### 2_Cleaning_Scripts
 Contains the script (1_Tapajos_DAT_data_assembly.R) used to clean and assemble the raw data files.